Updated: Aug 13

 “You need not be afraid; join us and you will be shown mercy by the Red Witch and her children.
 Pledge your allegiance to her, and you will be allowed to live, to atone for your depravities through offerings of blood.”

 Three wolves emerged from the village streets.
 They stalked the shadows of the alleys, all converging at the town square.
 The wolves sniffed the Red Capes hungrily before sinking their teeth into their flesh in a brilliant display of power.

 Kristor smiled.
 There were more wolves here, he could hear them moving through the village side streets, just like last time.

 The villagers stared at him, their dirty faces wide in terror or devoid of emotion.

-With the slaughter complete, Kristor lead his followers from the village.
+With the slaughter complete, Kristor led his followers from the village.
 Walking across the dewy fields, he saw something.
-Squinting as the sunrise got in his eyes, he gasped.
+Squinting as the sunrise glared in his eyes, he gasped.

 Kneeling to the ground, the others followed his lead, placing their masked faces to the dirt in reverence.
-A woman in a red cloak approached them, and the wolves from the village came to stand at her side.
+A woman in a red cloak approached them.
+The wolves from the village came to stand at her side.